Fast evaluation of Riemann theta functions in any dimension: Performance comparisons

 The results suggest that \cref{algo:ql} should become the new standard to evaluate theta functions and their derivatives numerically, even at fairly low precisions.
 Even in the very competitive genus~1 case, the fast algorithm becomes faster than summation early on, around 1000--2000 bits of precision.
 This reflects the fact that our implementation of \texttt{acb\_theta\_jet\_notransform} is carefully written to avoid overhead at low precisions.

-As~$g$ grows, we also observe that the cost of the fast algorithm does not decrease linearly at low precisions, and reaches a base value instead.
-This is due to the cost of providing low-precision approximations of theta values in step~\eqref{step:ql-t} of \cref{algo:ql}, especially for the very last duplication step.
+As~$g$ grows, we also observe that the cost of the fast algorithm does not increase linearly at low precisions, and starts from a high base value instead.
+This is due to the cost of providing low-precision approximations of theta values in step~\eqref{step:ql-t} of \cref{algo:ql}, especially for the very last duplication step, from~$2\tau$ to~$\tau$ (or rather~$8\tau$ to~$4\tau$ given \cref{rem:ql-improvements}).
 Clearly, a major avenue for improvement in higher genus would be to decrease the cost of the summation algorithm for this particular task, perhaps by summing a few terms of large magnitude, then using half of the absolute value of the result (say) as an error bound for the tail of the series.
+Any improvement on \cref{thm:summation-bound-new} would be of tremendous help here to improve performances while maintaining provable correctness.
+Disregarding the correctness requirement (for the low-precision approximations only!) would be another way to gain performance at low precisions in high dimensions.
+In all likelihood, the sign choices, hence the result of \cref{algo:ql} would remain mathematically correct.

-Note that in our experiments, the input matrices~$\tau$ are exact.
+We stress that in our experiments, the input matrices~$\tau$ are exact.
 If $\tau$ is specified with nonzero error radii, then our implementation will attempt to propagate this error bound on the output in a tight way, using low-precision evaluations of derivatives of theta functions at~$\tau$.
-This computation becomes expensive (several seconds) when~$g\geq 8$, and it affects the crossover point with \texttt{acb\_theta\_sum}, which only uses the built-in error propagation on arithmetic operations and exponentials, for every~$g$.
-Using cheaper and less tight error propagation could be another fruitful axis for further development.
+This computation becomes expensive (several seconds) when~$g\geq 8$, and this affects the crossover point with \texttt{acb\_theta\_sum}, which only uses the built-in error propagation on arithmetic operations and exponentials, for every~$g$.
+Using cheaper, but less tight, error propagation could be another fruitful axis for further development.

 Finally, in the specific case of genus~$2$ theta constants, we can report that our implementation of \cref{algo:ql} is at least 10 times faster than the quasi-linear algorithm based on Newton's method and the AGM~\cite{engeCMHComputationGenus2014} at high precisions.
 A quick explanation for this fact is in Newton's method, a $3\times 3$ Jacobian matrix has to be computed, hence $9$ complex AGMs have to be performed.
 In contrast, \cref{algo:ql} uses only one AGM-like sequence.